 ok, so what do we do with it?
 Well, this girl has a wild streak.
 She LOVES animal print.
 The tackier and louder the better.
 She is full-on, throw-back to the 80’s.
 So I thought fabric would be the best place to start.
 So we headed over to the trusty internet and found some acceptable cheetah print (and super cute I might add) and ordered that.

 It finally got here and I bought paint and then got busy.
 So it sat.
-Then about a week ago I got a wild hair and just started it one afternoon.
-The cute little girl at my favorite antique store where I buy my fabulous ASCP had the brilliant idea of using spray paint under the regular paint to distress to a color that would work better for Cori.
-So off to the big box store for spray paint.
+Then about a week ago I got a wild hair and just started it.
+The cute little girl at my favorite antique store where I buy my paint had the brilliant idea of using spray paint under the regular paint to distress to a color that would work better for Cori.
+So off to the store for spray paint.

 I put the desk and matching chair out on the driveway with an old shower curtain liner under it, pulled out the drawers and gave it a few sprays…